webprofusion/certify/docs/roadmap.md

 * Possibly sort checked items to the top, or scroll to first and sort in reverse domain order

 ## DNS Validation
-* Provider custom CNAME redirection service (probably based on a hosted acme-dns solution)
+* Provide custom CNAME redirection service (probably based on a hosted acme-dns solution)
 * Additional DNS API support (community provided)

 ## Upgrading